Aleksandr Kapto: Education

-Kapto graduated from Dnipropetrovsk University in 1957 with a philosophy degree, studying the problems of war and peace, international relations, political sociology, sociology of morality and education, social activity of youths, and professional ethics.
+Kapto graduated from the History and Philosophy Faculty of the Dnipropetrovsk University in 1957 with a philosophy degree and specialization in "Ukrainian Philology", studying the problems of war and peace, international relations, political sociology, sociology of morality and education, social activity of youths, and professional ethics.

 Career

 In addition to his duties with UNESCO, Kapto served as Chairman of the Expert Council under the Top Certifying Commission for Political Science; Chairman of the Council for Defending a Doctoral Thesis under the Institute of Socio-Political Research (ISPR RAS) (sociology of spiritual life and management); Vice-President of the Academy of Social Sciences; and was a member of the Presidium of the Academy of Political Science.
 He was a Soviet Ambassador to Cuba from 1985-9, and the last Soviet and first Russian Ambassador to the Democratic People's Republic of Korea.

 Writing career

 Kapto was a member of the Union of Russian Writers.
 In 1971 and 1974 he received a first-degree diploma certificate for winning the All-Union Competition for the best popular science works.